springernature/frontend-playbook/technologies/javascript.md

 ### Modules Over Monoliths

 Wherever possible, you should try to think in smaller single-purpose modules and functions.
-This encourages reuse and helps to [keep complexity down].
+This encourages reuse and helps to [keep complexity down](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

 If code is generic and reusable you should aim to break it into a separate module which can be managed through npm or included in a project's `vendor` directory.
 We advocate open sourcing of these kinds of modules, and it's a good idea to have open sourcing in mind no matter what you're writing.